 - he/she is recommended by the Directors; or

 - notice in writing of the intention to propose that person for election as a Director and notice in writing by that person of his willingness to be elected shall have been given to the Company and provided that the minimum length of the period, during which such notices may be given, shall be at least seven days and that the period for lodgement of such notices shall commence no earlier than the day after the dispatch of the notice of the general meeting appointed for such election and end no later than seven days prior to the date of such general meeting.

 - 3. Procedures for convening an extraordinary general meeting ("EGM") by Shareholders

-Any shareholder holding not less than one-twentieth of the paid-up capital of the Company may request the Board of Directors of the Company to convene an EGM by depositing a written request to 23rd Floor, Lincoln House, Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong, the registered office of the Company, for the attention of Company Secretary.
+Any shareholder holding not less than 5% of the total voting rights of the Company as at the date of the requisition may convene an EGM by depositing a written request to 23rd Floor, Lincoln House, Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong, the registered office of the Company, for the attention of Company Secretary.

 3.3 Notice Periods

 - - must state the general nature of the business to be dealt with at the meeting;

 - - may include the text of a resolution that may properly be moved and is intended to be moved at the

 - - must be signed by the requisitionists and may consist of several documents in like form, each signed by